Get to Know EU Privacy Law

 The directive was adequate for technology as it existed in 1995, but rapid changes in technology in the ensuing years necessitated an update.
 EU legislators adopted the GDPR to keep privacy law relevant in a world where far more data is collected than ever before.
 They also wanted to ensure a uniform law existed across the EU and avoid major differences between countries.
-The GDPR significantly expands the privacy rights granted to individuals, and it places many new obligations on organizations that handle personal information.
-This module prepares you for these requirements, which are effective as of May 25, 2018.
+The GDPR went into effect on May 25, 2018, and significantly expanded the privacy rights granted to individuals.
+It also placed many new obligations on organizations that handle personal information.

 Before we get into the specifics of the GDPR, let’s go over some basic definitions.

 ||A “natural person” who can be directly or indirectly identified by information such as a name, an identification number, location data, an online identifier (such as a username), or their physical, genetic, or other identity.

 ||Any information relating to an identified or identifiable data subject.

 ||Woman.
 Age 48.
 Ph#: 33 1 7210 940.
 Address: 99 Place de l'Étoile, 75008 Paris, France.
 Likes hats.
 Reads Le Monde online every day.